Ques 1. Which are the countries with which India shares land boundaries? Write a short note about India’s position among its neighbours.

 Thickly populated countries of Southeast Asia and China lie close to India.
 This augments the development of trade and cultural relations.
 Thus, India’s geographical location has aided in the development and progress of the nation.

 Ques 7.
 The Tropic of Cancer passes halfway through the country.
 What does this imply?

 Ans.
 The mainland of India extends between latitudes 8°4′N and 37°6′N. The Tropic of Cancer, 23°30′N, passes halfway through the country.
 This has its implications for the climate of India as well as influences the duration of day and night.

 Fig: Tropic of Cancer

 The sun shines directly on the Tropic of Cancer on 21st June or Summer Solstice.
 Countries in the Northern Hemisphere including India experience summer during this part of the year.
-It is also associated with maximum heating of tropics during this period that influences advance of monsoons or rainy season.
+It is also associated with maximum heating of the tropics during this period that influences the advance of monsoons or the rainy season.